 Counterposed to the fathers she says boys don’t need, Drexler holds up a wide collection of males—"grandfathers, godfathers, uncles, family friends, coaches"—who, she assures us, can "provide figures for horsing around, mentoring," etc. for the boys of female-headed households.
 She enthuses that these boys enjoy "more male figures in their lives than boys from traditional families."
 But more does not mean better, and a group of men with little stake in a boy’s life are a poor substitute for a father’s love and devotion to his children.
 Certainly many fatherless boys grow up to become fine men, but the best way for a boy to learn how to become a good husband and father is to watch his father do it.
 And it is telling that the first benefit Drexler cites that male figures can provide for boys is someone for "horsing around."

 Raising Boys does provide encouragement for mothers whose ex-husbands or lovers abandoned or mistreated them, and who soldiered on in the raising of their children without the father those children should have had.
 Drexler’s call for respect for lesbian parents is commendable.
 And of course there are many single and lesbian mothers who can and do effectively raise boys, just as there are many "traditional" couples who can’t.
 But children raised by a mother and a father fare much better, on average, than children raised by single mothers.
-As comedian Chris Rock famously noted, yes, certainly women can raise children without men, but that doesn’t make it a good idea.
-Drexler encourages women to choose to have fatherless children, a choice which is clearly not in children’s best interests.
+As comedian Chris Rock famously noted, yes, certainly women can raise children without fathers, but that doesn’t make it a good idea.
+Drexler encourages women to choose to have fatherless children, a choice which generally is not in children’s best interests.

 Raising Boys also has serious implications for family law.
 The most damaging part of divorce for children is the way some custodial parents—usually the mother—cut the noncustodial parent out of their children’s lives.
 While this is at times done out of legitimate concern for the children’s well-being, too often it is brought about by anger or shortsightedness.
 Visitation is often interfered with, kept to a minimum, or denied altogether, and some divorcing mothers relocate not out of necessity but instead to remove fathers from their children’s lives.

-As evidenced by last year’s California Supreme Court ruling in the LaMusgarelocation case, family law is moving towards a greater respect for and protection of the loving bonds children of divorce share with their fathers.
+As evidenced by last year’s California Supreme Court ruling in the LaMusga relocation case, family law is moving towards a greater respect for and protection of the loving bonds children of divorce share with their fathers.
 Drexler cites Raising Boys’ potential impact on child custody cases, and her flawed research could become the underpinnings of a new trend towards pushing fathers away from their children.
 That’s the last thing our boys (or girls) need.

-Drexler and her book get a tongue-lashing in this piece and in Raising Boys Without Men: Lesbian Parents Good, Dads Bad (World Net Daily, 9/10/05) and I can’t say it wasn’t merited.
+Note (11/29/15): Drexler and her book get a tongue-lashing in this piece and in Raising Boys Without Men: Lesbian Parents Good, Dads Bad (World Net Daily, 9/10/05) and I can’t say it wasn’t merited.
 But my mother always taught me "people grow and change" and, to Drexler’s credit, her view of men and fathers, as expressed via her Huffington Post columns, is now far more progressive than what she expressed in this book many years ago.